National Doukhobor Heritage Village: Veregin, Saskatchewan

 While you might expect the beautiful, big Prayer House to be my favorite, you’d be wrong.
 As lovely as it was, a lot of the floorspace was set aside for church services as well as management.

-So, my favorite was the recreation of a Doukhobor log house.
+So, my favorite was the re-creation of a Doukhobor log house.
 It displayed the typical craft objects brought by the settlers to Canada, including clothing and floor coverings, as well as furniture they brought or made after arrival.

 I loved the wall hangings with their bright colors, the woolen blankets (and spinning wheel!), and floor rugs.